 The same can be said for episodes where Candace willingly participates in Phineas and Ferb's activities without trying to bust them for it.

-On The Fairly Oddparents, an entire episode was based around the fairies, the anti-fairies, and the pixies competing in the Fairy World Games.
+On The Fairly OddParents, an entire episode is based around the fairies, the anti-fairies, and the pixies competing in the Fairy World Games.
 Also, Juandissimo gets along great with Timmy when Remy's not around.

 Kim Possible and Shego seem to mutually respect each other, despite their normal levels of animosity.
 They've been known to chat in the middle of fights.
 In the episode "Sick Day" Kim and Shego, who were both suffering from colds, sneezed at the same time and said, "Bless you," before resuming the fight.

 The Simpsons.
 Bart Simpson and Principal Skinner on several occasions.
 In a rather poignant early episode when Skinner was sacked, he and Bart actually become good friends.
 When Skinner rejoins the military Bart even admits to Lisa that he misses him as a friend but misses him even more as an enemy.
 After Bart helps Skinner become principal again they both realize their friendship can only continue if Bart becomes a good student — something they both know isn't going to happen.

 Halfway invoked in Xiaolin Showdown after the monks team up with Jack Spicer in order to defeat Wuya.
 After they succeed Jack calls off the truce but Omi manages to guilt trip him (by using his Puppy-Dog Eyes) into offering to take everyone out for ice cream whenever they aren't fighting.
 The monks gladly accept the offer, but since they never actually stopped fighting, it never comes to fruition.